togakangaroo/togakangaroo.github.io/_posts/2019-11-15-tdd-with-no-more-tears.md

 I will often start by saving and committing this in a block comment in a test file.

-The next step is to actually implement these tests, but it would at this point be perfectly reasonable to make a business decision that implementation might not be worth it and to push it off to tech debt.
+The next step is to actually implement these tests, but at this point it would be a perfectly reasonable business decision for implementation to be pushed off to tech debt (although keep in mind you frequently discover a few more specifications in the process of implementation which you will be missing).
 By carefully structuring requirements up front in a manner such as this - so long as when you implement your code with these tests in mind - you have already achieved a good portion of the benefits to be had from TDD.

-This point of view serves well to highlight the difference between TDD and automated testing that I previously alluded to.
+This point of view serves to highlight the previously noted difference between TDD and automated testing.
 Technically, test *driven* development just has to have test scenarios written first, they don't even technically have to be be automated!

 I think now is a good time to talk about...